kyleshevlin/shevyjs/README.md

 import React from 'react'
 import Shevy from 'shevyjs' // const Shevy = require('shevyjs').default if using CommonJS

-const shevy = new Shevy() // creates a new Shevy instance with the default options const { h1, content } = shevy // Destructures the styles for h1 and content-based tags
+const shevy = createShevy() // factory function for creating Shevy objects const { h1, content } = shevy // Destructures the styles for h1 and content-based tags

 const MyComponent = () => (